jorinvo/me/content/post/crux-as-general-purpose-database.md

 ## Single Transactor

+*Update: By now Crux officially supports [transaction functions](https://opencrux.com/reference/transactions.html#transaction-functions) which allow you to achieve the same things you would use a single transactor for, but in a distributed and potentially more performant way.*

 Enforcing constraints such as uniqueness is built into many databases.
 The simplest way to achieve this outside the database is to only allow a single write at a time.
 Reads can still happen in parallel.